Speiger/Primitive-Collections-Benchmarks/BENCHMARKS.md

 ## Benchmarks

 ### Info
-Benchmarks were made using Jmh version 1.25 and Java OpenJDK 8 version 275-1 The results may differ for each JVM.
+Benchmarks were made using Jmh version 1.25 and Java OpenJDK 8 version 275-1 and Primitive Collections 0.5.2 and FastUtil 8.5.6
+The results may differ for each JVM.

 Each benchmark was created using SingleShotTime and BatchSizes of 1000 with 10 iterations